ietf-llc/policies-consultation/Code-of-Conduct-00.md

 Harassment by Covered Individuals will not be tolerated in any form, including but not limited to harassment based on race, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, age, marital status, religion, ethnicity, national origin, ancestry or any other status protected by applicable laws.
 Covered Individuals must also promptly report any instances of harassment that they witness involving other Covered Individuals, either to their Approval Authority listed above or via the tool(s) identified in the Whistleblower Policy.

-If Covered Individuals are also IETF participants, then relevant IETF-specific anti-harassment policies (and other policies pertaining to conduct) will apply in cases when they are acting solely as an IETF participant.Otherwise this policy will apply.
+If Covered Individuals are also IETF participants, then relevant IETF-specific anti-harassment policies (and other policies pertaining to conduct) will apply in cases when they are acting solely as an IETF participant.
+Otherwise this policy will apply.

 Harassment is unwelcome hostile or intimidating behavior and includes: